Ashoklathwal/Code-for-Interview/README.md

 * Trie-Contacts [**Question**](Trie-contacts.pdf) [**Solution**](Trie-contacts.java)

 ### Dynamic Programming

+* Given two strings, find the Longest Common Subsequence between them.
+* Given two strings, find the Longest Common Substring between them.
+* Given an array of integers, find the Longest Increasing Subsequence of its items.
+* Given two strings, find the Longest Palindromic Subsequence between them.
+* Given two strings, find the Longest Palindromic Substring between them.
 * find and print the number of different ways you can make change for  dollars if each coin is available in an infinite quantity.
    [**Question**](coin-changeNumberOfWays.pdf) [**Solution**](noOfWaysCoinChange.java)
 * Suppose there are 5 types of coins: 50-cent, 25-cent, 10-cent, 5-cent, and 1-cent.
 Write a program to find the total number of           different ways of making changes for any amount of money in cents.[**Question**](coin-change.pdf)
 * Implement Fibonacci in bottom-up dynamic programming fashion.